I Stock 2154089162

 Growth but challenges expected

-UK plc has suffered from a series of economic woes since 2019 with the departure of the UK from the EU, the impact of the Covid 19 pandemic and its long drawn out fall out, economic volatility leading to stubbornly high interest rates and inflation and most recently macro uncertainty around the tariff regime with the United States.
+UK plc's have suffered from a series of economic woes since 2019 with the departure of the UK from the EU, the impact of the Covid 19 pandemic and its prolonged aftermath, economic volatility leading to stubbornly high interest rates and inflation and most recently macro uncertainty around the tariff regime with the United States.

 % of companies expecting to grow by 3-5%